 Google Cloud Platform offers Always Free Usage Limits which provides for free usage of 1 f1-micro instance equivalent to the number of total hours within the current month, enough to run one instance without interruption for the entire month.
 You will not receive sustained use discounts on Always Free usage.
 The amount of sustained use discount you receive may be reduced by up to one inferred instance per month.

-Sustained use discounts for custom machine types
+Sustained use discounts for custom machine types and sole-tenant nodes

-For example, consider a scenario where you have two instances that have different shapes and run at different times of the month.
+For example, consider a scenario where you have two instances or nodes that have different shapes and run at different times of the month.
 Compute Engine breaks down the number of vCPUs and amount of memory used across all custom instances and combines resources to qualify for the biggest sustained usage discounts possible: